-Redux helps to write stable applications that are run in client, server and native environment and are easy to test.
+Redux helps to write stable applications that are run in client, server and native environments and are easy to test.
 Redux can be used along with any view library.

 Based on the chart, we see that the increase in usage is obvious.
 It is also worth mentioning that Redux is typically used with React, which also holds the forefront.

 GraphQL is a query language for APIs and a runtime for executing those queries using existing data.
 GraphQL provides a complete and understandable description of the data in your API, allowing the clients to request only what they need, and nothing more.
 Thanks to this, over time, it becomes easier to develop application programming interfaces and use powerful development tools.

 Experts say that GraphQL has grown significantly in comparison with previous years.
 We can observe it on the chart.

 Since this technology is still new (the first release was in 2015), the documentation and supporting tools are quite difficult to understand, but the number of people wishing to learn the tool is growing every year.
 And, perhaps, soon the demand for GraphQL-specialists will increase.

 Despite the fact that Express is the clear leader among back-end frameworks, there are also more frameworks worth paying attention to.
 Let us look into them one by one.

 Express is a flexible, minimalistic and well-supported web framework for Node.js applications.
 It was included in the five most popular web frameworks in 2019:

 Express provides a wide range of HTTP utilities, as well as high speed.
 This Node.js environment is used for all kinds of applications and provides fundamental web application features.
 It is great for developing simple applications that can handle multiple requests at the same time and rely on the capabilities of Express technology.

 The number of downloads in 2019 amounted to 458 million, which is almost double the figure for 2018.
 Most likely, Express will continue to strengthen its position.